Skip to Content

 20. Soak up a Sunset

 Take a few moments each evening to let St Kitts work its magic on you.
-Soak up one of the island’s spectacular sunsets as the sun dips below the horizon and slowly turns the ocean gold, orange and red.
+Soak up one of the island’s spectacular sunsets as the sun dips below the horizon, slowly turning the Caribbean Ocean gold, orange, and red.

 St Kitts Sunset

-Many of the tours offer pick ups from St Kitts cruise port in Basseterre.
+Many tours offer pick-ups from St Kitts cruise port in the island’s capital city of Basseterre.

 Those are twenty reasons I love St Kitts.
 Have you seen the island?
 What’s your top thing to do in St Kitts?